JLeafa/MyDBSearcher/README.md

 ### Build
 At first, a database table is created in server.
 I proposed you a sample dabase script ```student.sql```.
+It contains an aerial student data with *name, age, department in a university*
 Then you can build this project as below.

 ```